rossholmberg/pkgButterfly/README.md

 The above shows interpolated chlorophyll level over time, for the specified area of interest (a radius of `foraging.distance` km around `POI`).

+#### Analysis of other variables

 Note that what we've done so far is to compute a "Butterfly" area, then apply that area to interpolate available Chlorophyll data in the most meaningful way.
 If we so wish, we can apply the butterfly area to variables other than Chlorophyll.
-For example, the file referenced here contains data for "primary production" as well:
+For example, the file referenced here contains data for "net\_primary\_productivity\_of\_carbon" as well:

 ``` r
 dates.PP <- plyr::ldply( .data = chl.file,